Also feel free to check out my

 The app uses data from the official TUM website to divide students into teams

-and then lets them "conquer" territory around the campus by taking part in class relevant quizzes.
+and then lets them "conquer" territory around the campus by taking part in course relevant quizzes.

 There were fairly tight restrictions on what the game could and could not include.